In Search of the Antidote: Background

-Release and promotion
+Marketing and commercial performance

 Fletcher released the song "Eras of Us" on December 8, 2023.
-The song was released as a digital single with an accompanying music video, and she later revealed she was inspired to make the song after attending Taylor Swift's concert tour The Eras Tour.
+The song was released as a digital single with an accompanying music video, and she later revealed she was inspired to make the song after attending American singer Taylor Swift's concert tour, the Eras Tour.
 On January 24, 2024, Fletcher announced the title of the album, and it was revealed that "Eras of Us" would be included on the album.

 In the album announcement, Fletcher also shared the song "Lead Me On" would be the next pre-release single.
-The singer released "Lead Me On" and the song's music video on January 25, 2024.

-"Doing Better", the album's third pre-release single, was released on March 1, and Rolling Stone described the single as Fletcher "being real with herself" and "taking accountability for her ego."
-In June 2024, "Doing Better" was included in Rolling Stone's The Best Songs of 2024 So Far.
+Its music video was unveiled on January 25.
+"Doing Better", the album's third pre-release single, was released on March 1.
+In June 2024, the song was included in Rolling Stones the Best Songs of 2024 So Far.
 In the weeks leading up to the release of In Search of the Antidote, Fletcher took part in interviews on the Zach Sang Show and with Zane Lowe for Apple Music.
-Additionally, she made a television appearance performing "Pretending" on The Kelly Clarkson Show.
+She also made a television appearance performing "Pretending" on The Kelly Clarkson Show.

 In Search of the Antidote debuted at number three in the US Billboard Top Album Sales charts.

 Critical reception

-In Search of the Antidote received generally favorable reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received a weighted average score of 72, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, In Search of the Antidote received a weighted average score of 72, indicating "generally favorable reviews".

-Narzra Ahmed in Clash described the album as "heavily produced, but in the best possible way" and complimented the album's "indie feel".10 Eryn Murphy with Euphoria Magazine gave In Search of the Antidote four out of five stars and called the album a "transparent pop journey".
-In a five-star review, Neive McCarthy with Dork wrote that "Fletcher delivers her truths and lessons with some of her most electric tracks yet" on In Search of the Antidote.
-Conversely, Ben Siegel in Riff Magazine wrote that the album's production only "occasionally succeeds" while praising Fletcher's vocals and lyrics, concluding the album contains "some fantastic moments".
+In a review for AllMusic, Marcy Donelson wrote that while her lyrics would be heard sometimes "cringy" and "bratty", the album's "raw vulnerability" is crucial.
+In concluding her review, the author stated: "In Search of the Antidote followed Girl of My Dreams into the Top 40".
+Narzra Ahmed of Clash described the album as "heavily produced, but in the best possible way" and complimented the album's "indie feel".
+Dorks Neive McCarthy wrote that "Fletcher delivers her truths and lessons with some of her most electric tracks yet" on the record.
+Conversely, Riff Magazine author Ben Siegel believed that the album's production only "occasionally succeeds" while praising Fletcher's vocals and lyrics, concluding the album contains "some fantastic moments".